PartlySaneStudios/partly-sane-skies/README.md

 ### Pets Menu Keybinding

 A keybinding shortcut to open the pet menu.
-Customisable in the vanilla options' menu. (``NONE`` key by default)
+Customizable in the vanilla options' menu. (``NONE`` key by default)

 ### Crafting Table Menu Keybinding

 A keybinding shortcut to open the crafting table menu.
-Customisable in the vanilla options' menu.
+Customizable in the vanilla options' menu.
 (``NONE`` key by default)

 ### Wardrobe Menu Keybinding

 A keybinding shortcut to open the wardrobe menu.
-Customisable in the vanilla options' menu. (``NONE`` key by default)
+Customizable in the vanilla options' menu. (``NONE`` key by default)

 ### Storage Menu Keybinding

 A keybinding shortcut to open the storage menu.
-Customisable in the vanilla options' menu. (``NONE`` key by default)
+Customizable in the vanilla options' menu. (``NONE`` key by default)

 ### Hoe Right Click

 A Keybinding shortcut to allow Hoe Right Click for one time or for some minutes, depending on your setting.
-Customiseable in the vanilla options' menu. (``NONE`` by default)
+Customizable in the vanilla options' menu. (``NONE`` by default)

 ### Party All Friends